Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to the latest stable release that incorporates the commits referenced in the advisory.
+• Upgrade the Linux kernel to a version that includes the patch correcting the allocation‑failure handling in the ipmi_si driver (CWE‑372).

 Tracking